What Are Gas Fees in Crypto?

 Q5: Where do gas fees go?

-A5: Gas fees are distributed to miners, helping to maintain the decentralized nature of the Ethereum network.
+A5: Gas fees are distributed to miners, helping maintain the Ethereum network's decentralised nature.

 Q6: What is Ethereum's Gas Fee Now?

-A6: To find the current Ethereum gas fee, check real-time sources, as gas fees can change frequently.
+A6: To find the current Ethereum gas fee, check real-time sources, like Blocknative and Etherscan, as gas fees can change frequently.

 Q7: Why do I have to pay a gas fee?